 EXECUTIVE AND FULL MEMBERS SUBSIDIARIES STATUS

 Art.
-4 e) The Executive and Full members subsidiaries (i.e., 50% or more of their shares are held by an Executive or Full member company) may join the Association as Executive or Full Members.
+5 e) The Executive and Full members subsidiaries (i.e., 50% or more of their shares are held by an Executive or Full member company) may join the Association as Executive or Full members.

 MERGERS AND ACQUISITIONS